eta-kun/Play-YT/README.md

 - Queue, next, previous, shuffle, and repeat support
 - Music Mode and YouTube Mode without reloading data
 - Local search history suggestions with live API suggestions disabled by default
+- Search history can be disabled or cleared from the sidebar
+- Estimated YouTube API quota usage with a simple help tooltip
 - Offline app shell caching through a service worker
 - Installable PWA manifest
 - Responsive dark interface